How to Cut Screws: 5 Easy and Effective Methods

 4. Oscillating Tool

 Multipurpose oscillating tool blades will cut wood, plastic, and metal, and they are angled to allow protruding screws and other fixings to be cut off flush with the surface.
-Although the blade attachment system varies from one manufacturer to the next, spare and specialty blades like this 20-piece oscillating tool blade set from Vtopmart are designed to suit all popular brands.
+Although the blade attachment system varies from one manufacturer to the next, spare and specialty blades like the ones in this Vtopmart 20-piece oscillating metal saw blades set are designed to suit all popular brands.

-Porter-Cable’s oscillating tool comes with a collection of attachments for cutting, scraping, grout removal, and sanding, and all of these fit in its handy case.
+Bosch’s oscillating tool kit comes with a collection of attachments for cutting, grinding, and sanding, and all of these fit in its handy case.

 5. Angle Grinder

-Angle grinders are heavy-duty tools, capable of chopping through concrete, thick bolts, and rebar.
+Angle grinders are often seen as heavy-duty tools, capable of chopping through concrete, thick bolts, and rebar.
 However, angle grinders can also be used with finesse for polishing, sharpening, and cutting or shortening screws, nails, and other metal fasteners.

-Angle grinders come in a variety of sizes, but 4½-inch models (the outer diameter of the disc) are far and away the most popular.
-The type of disc used for a given task is a critical but straightforward choice.
-Cutting wheels are clearly labeled as either stone-cutting or metal-cutting; to cut screws, you would use metal cutting wheel, like this one from DeWalt.
-(Although it is DeWalt-branded, it will fit any angle grinder with a standard ⅞-inch arbor.)
+Angle grinders come in a variety of sizes, and 4.5-inch models (the outer diameter of the disc) are far and away the most popular.
+The type of disc used is a critical but straightforward choice.
+Spares are clearly labeled either stone cutting or metal cutting; these DeWalt 4.5-inch cutting wheels are typical.
+Although they’re DeWalt-branded, they will fit any angle grinder with a standard ⅞-inch arbor.

-Our Recommendation: Metabo HPT Angle Grinder on Amazon for $39.
+Our Recommendation: Metabo HPT Slide Switch Angle Grinder Kit at Amazon for $39

-Metabo’s lightweight, 4½-inch angle grinder is a great value and comes with a powerful 6.2-amp motor, a side handle for improved control, and five spare grinding discs.
+Metabo’s lightweight 4.5-inch angle grinder is a great value and comes with a powerful 6.2-amp motor, a side handle for improved control, and five spare grinding discs.

 Final Thoughts

-All of the above tools provide a proven way to remove damaged screws in various situations.
+Every tool above provides a proven way to remove damaged screws in various situations.
 Most of these methods also solve the problem of how to cut screws shorter.
-Though these tools don’t require a lot of strength to use, it’s still important to be very careful when cutting screws or other metal objects.
-Always wear safety glasses.
-Also remember that the cut piece can be very hot right after it’s cut, so don’t try to pick it up straight away.
+These tools get the job done and require minimal effort, but it’s important to be careful when cutting screws or other metal objects.
+Eye protection is always recommended.
+Also bear in mind that the cut piece can be very hot right after it’s cut, so don’t try to pick it up straight away.